Bitdefender SecurePass vs LastPass: which is better?

 Which password manager is better – Bitdefender or LastPass?

-Bitdefender password manager is better than LastPass.
-It offers better pricing for individual and shared plans, enables access to more advanced features, and guarantees top-notch customer support that includes a phone line and a community center.
+Based on our testing, Bitdefender password manager is better than LastPass.
+It enables access to more advanced features and guarantees top-notch customer support that includes a phone line and a community center – all at the same price as LastPass.

 Does Bitdefender password manager generate passwords?